 Glucosamine is used for:

-Decreasing pain and improving movement in patients suffering from osteoarthritis, promoting healthy joint and connective tissue, and helping in would healing.
+Promoting joint and cartilage health.
 It may also have other uses.
 Check with your pharmacist for more details regarding the particular brand you use.

 Glucosamine is a cellulose-like combination product containing naturally occurring "building blocks" used by the body to make cartilage.
 It is thought to work by stimulating the production of cartilage, which leads to joint repair.
 It also protects cartilage and stops it from breaking down.

 Do NOT use glucosamine if:

 - you are allergic to any ingredient in glucosamine

 - you are pregnant